ImpMIA: Leveraging Implicit Bias for Membership Inference Attack: Additional Ablation and Analysis

 \subsection{Weight Decay Influence}

-To study the effect of explicit weight decay, we evaluated \emph{ImpMIA} across several decay levels as well as without decay.
+To study the effect of explicit weight decay, we evaluated \emph{ImpMIA} on CIFAR-10 No-Auxiliary-Knowledge setting, both with the standard decay level ($10^{-4}$) and without decay.
 While the KKT stationarity formulation applies in the homogeneous case, prior theory suggests that in non-homogeneous networks explicit weight decay is needed as a replacement.
-However, our results show that even in this setting the attack remains effective without weight decay.
-Interestingly, smaller decay values (e.g., $10^{-6}$, $10^{-5}$) tend to improve performance compared to larger ones, reflecting a balance between stability and memorization.
-Moreover, the case without weight decay performs comparably—and in some metrics slightly better—than with decay, consistent with the intuition that stronger regularization reduces memorization and weakens membership signals.
-This demonstrates both the robustness of our method and that weight decay is not strictly necessary for strong empirical performance.
+However, our results show that even in this setting the attack remains effective without weight decay: the no-weight decay variant achieves the same AUC (0.81) and slightly stronger performance in the low-FPR regime (2.93 vs.\ 2.76 at 0.01\% FPR; 1.62 vs.\ 1.41 at 0.0\% FPR).
+This is consistent with the intuition that stronger regularization can suppress memorization and weaken membership signals.
+Overall, this demonstrates the robustness of our method and that weight decay is not strictly necessary for strong empirical performance.

 \begin{SCtable}[1.8][h]